openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 The DTLSv1.3 implementation does not include the message sequence number, fragment offset and fragment length as is the case with previous versions of DTLS.

+#### DTLS ACK records (RFC9147 Section 7)

+ACK's are sent for KeyUpdates, NewSessionTicket and Finish (client).

+Notes on RFC9147 Section 7.1:
+* The implementation does not offer any logic to determine that there is disruption when receiving messages which means it will not send ACKs for the example given in RFC9147 Figure 12.
+* ACKs are always sent immediately after receiving a message to be ACK'ed.
+* Empty ACKs are never sent.

 Implementation progress
 -----------------------